MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfevents/functions/pfeventswriteeventsasync.md

 ## Remarks

+This API is available on all platforms.
 When the asynchronous task is complete, call [PFEventsWriteEventsGetResultSize](pfeventswriteeventsgetresultsize.md) and [PFEventsWriteEventsGetResult](pfeventswriteeventsgetresult.md) to get the result.

 ## Requirements